-We will select one of the models offered by Sage X3 for the import/export of various accounts, in Sage X3 GESAOE function from the menu: All > SetUp > Usage > Imports/Exports > import/export Templates
+We will select one of the models that Sage X3 offers us for the import/export of various accounts, in Sage X3 GESAOE function from the menu: All > Parameterization > Use> Imports/Exports > Import/export models.

-The model that we will use is GAC- General Accounts, a good way to work with it without changing the original values that Sage X3 offers us, is to make a copy of it adding a "Z” at the beginning of the name, likewise we have indicated a personalized description to the copied model.
+The model that we will use is GAC- General Accounts.
+A good way to work with it, without changing the original values offered by Sage X3, is to make a copy of it by adding a "Z" to the beginning of the name, and we have also indicated a personalized description for the copied model.

-We make sure that our copied model has the Export, Import and Authorized Update check marked, as well as the file structure indicated in the image.
+We make sure that our copied model has the Export, Import and Authorized Update checkmarked.
+Also, that it has the file structure indicated in the image.

-We adapt the model with the necessary fields by clicking on the points next to the indicator field and selecting the option Delete.
+We adapt the model with the necessary fields by clicking on the dots next to the indicator field and selecting the option Suppress.

-Using the GEXPOBJ function or from the menu: All > Usage > Imports/Exports > Exports, we make the export of the information using the ZGAC model.
+Using the GEXPOBJ function or from the menu: All > Use > Imports/Exports > Exports, we export the information using the ZGAC model.

-The file of the export made will help us to have a reference of how to order our information to import.
+The file of the export done will help us to have a reference of how to order our information to be imported.

 We order the information, our example is very simple, we will include the list of various accounts.

-We select the ZGAC model from the GIMPOBJ function or from the menu: All > Usage > Imports /Exports > Imports.
+We select the ZGAC model from the GIMPOBJ function or from the menu: All > Use > Imports /Exports > Imports.

-Once the file to be imported has been selected, click on OK
+Once the file to import is selected, click OK.

 The loading time will depend on the amount of information included in our file.

-In Emiral we know how much your company is worth, whether it is small or medium.
-That’s why we want to offer you the best ERP managing solutions to keep your business growing.
+In Emiral We know how much your company is worth, whether it is small, medium or large.
+For this reason, we want to offer you the best ERP management solutions so that your business continues to grow.